7. Work and Kinetic Energy#

 The Problem

-(c) In nuclear reactors, thermal neutrons, traveling at about \(2.2\ \mathrm{km/s}\), play an important role.
+(c) In nuclear reactors, thermal neutrons, traveling at about \(2.2\ {\rm km/s}\), play an important role.
 What is the kinetic energy of such a particle?

 The Model

 Each object is treated as a point mass moving at a nonrelativistic speed, so the classical expression for kinetic energy applies.
-The kinetic energy depends only on the mass and speed of the object and is independent of direction.
-All quantities are expressed in SI units, so speeds given in kilometers per second must be converted to meters per second before substitution.
+Kinetic energy depends only on mass and speed, not on the direction of motion.
+Unit conversions are made only when needed so that the quantities in a calculation use compatible units.

 The Math

-The kinetic energy of an object of mass \(m\) moving at speed \(v\) is defined as
+For an object of mass \(m\) moving at speed \(v\), the classical kinetic energy is defined as

 The Conclusion